Appendix A

 explode: When you roll a 10 on an attack roll, the die can explode.
 If it does, you roll it again and add the two results together to determine the total.
 For details, see Exploding Attacks.

 fatigue penalty: You take a penalty to accuracy and checks equal to your fatigue level - your fatigue tolerance.
-If you have a fatigue penalty of at least -1, you are considered fatigued.
 When your fatigue penalty reaches -5, you fall unconscious until your fatigue penalty is reduced below -5.
 For details, see Fatigue Penalty.

 fatigue tolerance: Your fatigue tolerance measures the maximum fatigue level you can reach before you suffer a fatigue penalty.
 For details, see Fatigue Tolerance.